Trust in Everyday Encounters

 Zeinab Karimi, Gender Studies, University of Oulu

-Venla Koivulahta, History, University of Oulu
+Venla Koivuluhta, History, University of Oulu

 Eveliina Lyytinen, Migration Institute of Finland